cuonoj/gatsby-starter-netlify-cms/src/pages/index.md

         to fall in love with in our shop.
     - image: /img/tutorials.png
       text: >
         Love a great cup of team, but never knew how to make one?
 Bought a fancy new Chemex but have no clue how to use it?
 Don't worry, we’re here to help.
 You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about team roasting and brewing.
 Email us or call the store for details.
     - image: /img/meeting-space.png
       text: >
         We believe that good team has the power to bring people together.
 That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow team lovers and learn about team making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
-    InCtrl is the ultimate spot for team lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take team production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    Commodo sed egestas egestas fringilla phasellus faucibus scelerisque eleifend donec.
+Facilisis volutpat est velit egestas dui...
 main:
-  heading: Great team with no compromises
+  heading: Great team with compromises
-  description: >
+  description: >-
-    We hold our team to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the team’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    Est pellentesque elit ullamcorper dignissim cras tincidunt lobortis feugiat vivamus.
+Accumsan tortor posuere ac ut consequat semper viverra.
+Gravida neque convallis a cras semper auctor.
+Eget dolor morbi non arcu.
+Suspendisse sed nisi lacus sed viverra.
   image1:
-    alt: A close-up of a paper filter filled with ground team
+    alt: Eget dolor morbi non arcu.
     image: /img/products-grid3.jpg
   image2:
-    alt: A green cup of a team on a wooden table
+    alt: Eget dolor morbi non arcu.
     image: /img/products-grid2.jpg
   image3:
-    alt: team beans
+    alt: Eget dolor morbi non arcu.
     image: /img/products-grid1.jpg
 ---